Xinyun-Zhou/Android-Project/items/report.md

 ## Application Description

-Target Users:
+Our marketplace app is a consumer-to-consumer based platform targeting individuals who want to sell their personal items quickly and simply.
+As a buyer, our app allows users to search and filter listed items, buy multiple items at once with a cart, create a user account to save their information, and facilitates the payment process by confirming transactions and providing receipts.
+As a seller, our app allows user to list items, and provides tools to help with the selling process such as chats between the seller and potential buyers, and notifications for sellers once their items have been sold.

+### Application use cases and examples
+**Target Users:**

 - Those who want an easy way to find second hand items or items from other people being sold online.
 - Those who wish to sell their personal items quickly and simply.

-Example 1: A student wants to buy a second-hand lamp for their room.
+**Example 1: A student wants to buy a second-hand lamp for their room.**

 1. They open the app and select the ‘Electronics’ category
 2. They sort by low to high price, as they don’t want to spend too much on the item.
 3. After looking at the item page and deciding to buy, they add it to their cart.
 4. The app takes them through the checkout process, confirms their payment and notifies the seller.

-Example 2: Sally wants to sell some clothes that don’t fit her.
+**Example 2: Sally wants to sell some clothes that don’t fit her.**

 1. Sally opens the app and makes an account.
 2. They list their items.